mfatihdinc61/mfatihdinc61/README.md

 # Hey you 🫵
 There is nothing super special on this page
 it's is just like other profiles
-... maybe worse than other profiles
+... maybe even worse than other profiles

 But you still want to see it?